uswds/uswds-site/pages/patterns/create-a-profile/gender-identity-and-sex.md

 ### Background

-Gender is a social construct.
-Gender identity is an expression of a user’s identity and is integral to their sense of self.
+Services collect gender identity information to let individuals tell us who they are: how they should be identified and how they wish to interact with the world.
 Gendered experiences are complex and vary widely.

-Sex assigned at birth is a biological attribute.
-In the digital space, male and female are often the only provided options, but there are instances where an individual’s biological sex is not unambiguously male or female.
+Gender is a social construct and gender identity can be an integral expression of a user's sense of self.

+Services collect sex information to match documents for identity proofing purposes and to provide biological information in a clinical context.
+“Sex assigned at birth” or “sex listed at birth” is what it says on a person's original birth certificate.
+“Non-binary” is typically used when referring to gender identity, but many states now allow terms like `non-binary`, `X`, or `unspecified` on birth certificates.

+While the sex listed on a person's birth certificate or driver's license is often used as part of validating their identity, gender identity is generally more important for ensuring respectful and inclusive policies, interactions, and communication.

-Historically, the federal government has asked people to choose between male and female based on the sex they were assigned at birth.
-Recently, agencies and programs have been moving toward providing more options, reflecting the fact that biological sex is not always unambiguously male or female, and that an individual’s gender identity may not reflect the sex they were assigned at birth.
+Historically, the federal government has asked people to choose between male and female.
+Recently, agencies and programs have been moving toward providing more options, reflecting the fact that a person's gender identity may not reflect the sex they were assigned at birth, and that sex is not always unambiguously male or female.

-In April 2022, the U.S. Department of State began allowing people to specify “X,” along with “male” or “female” on their passports.
-(Note: “non-binary” is generally used only when referring to gender identity.
-It is being used by the Department of State’s changes in their recording of sex, defining `X` as `Unspecified or another gender identity` including non-binary, intersex, and gender non-conforming individuals.)
-While sex listed at birth is often used as part of validating identity, gender identity is generally more important for ensuring respectful communication.
+As one example, in April 2022, the U.S. Department of State updated [Form DS-11](https://eforms.state.gov/Forms/ds11.pdf) and began allowing people to self-attest and specify `M` (male), `F` (female), or `X` on their passports.
+The Department of State defines `X` as “Unspecified or another gender identity” on Form DS-11.
+The form collects this information as `Gender` but it is displayed on a passport as `Sex`.

 The White House's [Office of Management and Budget](https://www.whitehouse.gov/omb/), [Federal Committee on Statistical Methodology](https://www.fcsm.gov/) interagency committee, and [Centers for Disease Control and Prevention](https://www.cdc.gov/) are just some of the federal agencies and programs working to define a meaningful, inclusive way to collect gender identity and sex information when it is needed.
 We were especially interested in the way CDC's [HIV Nexus Clinician Resources](https://www.cdc.gov/hiv/clinicians/transforming-health/health-care-providers/collecting-sexual-orientation.html) articulates the importance of asking two separate questions to ensure healthcare providers can provide patient-centered, high quality care: `current gender identity`, and `sex listed at birth`.